Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Background

 I am a Masters student at Universiti Teknologi Malaysia.
-My Masters research is on improving generalizability of lightweight object detectors so that they perform as well as high-capacity models without sacrificing speed and efficiency.
+My research is on improving generalizability of lightweight object detectors so that they perform as well as high-capacity models without sacrificing speed and efficiency.

 ## My Experience

 I have almost an year of experience in building and optimizing computer vision models and applications for production.

-### Computer Vision Expert @ Innotec Solutions (July 2023 - Present)
+### Computer Vision Expert @ Innotec Solutions (July 2023 - August 2023)

 A CCTV service provider where I primarily offered consultancy services.